NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Is Czech Republic a good place to live as an expat in 2026?

-Get the latest visa updates, cost-of-living data, and expat stories from Czech Republic straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Czech Republic — straight to your inbox.